 In February, President Biden ordered an investigation into whether car imports from China pose a national security threat through connected car technology, and whether the software and hardware should be banned from all vehicles on American roads.

 The Commerce Department plans to seek public comment for 30 days before making a final decision on the new proposal.
-Nearly all new vehicles on U.S. roads today are connected cars, equipped with hardware that allows them to access the Internet and share data with devices inside and outside the vehicle.
+Nearly all new vehicles on U.S. roads are now connected cars, equipped with hardware that allows them to access the internet and share data with devices inside and outside the car.

 The Commerce Department has proposed a software ban that would take effect on 2027 model year vehicles, and a hardware ban that would apply to 2029 or 2030 model year vehicles.
 These bans would apply to vehicles with certain Bluetooth, satellite and wireless features, as well as autonomous vehicles that can operate without a driver.